-Clean the watercraft before storing for a long period.
+Clean the watercraft before storing it for a long period.

-- 1. Wash down the hull, handlebars, and drive unit with fresh water. - Rinse the engine and bilge area with fresh water.
+- 1. Wash down the hull, handlebars, and drive unit with fresh water. - 2.
+Rinse the engine and bilge area with fresh water.
 Drain off all water and wipe up remaining moisture with clean, dry rags. - 3.
 Spray the engine's exterior with a rust inhibitor and lubricant. - 4.
-Wax the hull with a non-abrasive wax. - Wipe all vinyl and rubber components, such as the seat and engine compartment seals, with a vinyl protectant.
+Wax the hull with a non-abrasive wax. - 5.
+Wipe all vinyl and rubber components, such as the engine compartment seals, with a vinyl protectant. - 6.
+Do not use protectant on the riding tray, because it will make it slippery.